anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 In addition, when the first reading is from Acts, it must be included as one of the readings.

-Note that in Common Worship Holy Communion (Order One or Two), 'Either one or two readings from Scripture precede the Gospel reading', and 'The psalm or canticle follows the first reading'.
+Note that in _Common Worship_ Holy Communion (Order One or Two), 'Either one or two readings from Scripture precede the Gospel reading', and 'The psalm or canticle follows the first reading'.
 As the psalm or canticle is usually related to the Old Testament reading, this makes a lot of sense when that reading is used; it makes less sense when the Old Testament reading is omitted, because the psalm or canticle is often unrelated to the New Testament reading.

-On the Sundays after Trinity, the Gospel reading and the New Testament reading follow separate tracks, and there are two alternative tracks for the Old Testament reading and the psalm, as explained in Common Worship:
+On the Sundays after Trinity, the Gospel reading and the New Testament reading follow separate tracks, and there are two alternative tracks for the Old Testament reading and the psalm, as explained in [rule 10][Lectionary Rules]:

 > Those under the heading 'Continuous' allow the Old Testament reading and its complementary psalm to stand independently of the other readings.
 Those under the heading 'Related' relate the Old Testament reading and the psalm to the Gospel reading.

 Those who prefer the readings to cohere can have their wishes partially satisfied by opting for the 'Related' Old Testament reading (and psalm), which is related to the Gospel reading.
 But the cost of this is that it prevents the Old Testament from speaking so clearly with its own voice.
-Also, there is no 'Related' alternative reading from the New Testament.
-(RCL provides these two tracks until the Sunday before Advent, whereas Common Worship provides only the 'Related' track for the four Sundays before Advent, with some modifications.)
+Also, there is no 'Related' alternative reading from the New Testament. (the _RCL_ provides these two tracks until the Sunday before Advent, whereas _Common Worship_ provides only the 'Related' track for the four Sundays before Advent, with some modifications.)

 ## Introductory Notes

-Psalm references are to the Common Worship psalter.
+Psalm references are to the [_Common Worship_ psalter](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/common-material/psalter).
 Where the versification is different in standard English versions of the Bible, this is indicated by 'EV'.
-Quotations are drawn from the Common Worship psalter or the NRSV.
+Quotations are drawn from the Common Worship psalter or the [NRSV](https://www.biblegateway.com/versions/New-Revised-Standard-Version-Anglicised-NRSVA-Bible/).

 Depending on the day of the week for Christmas and the Epiphany, and the date of Easter, lectionary provision for days marked with * might not be used in any given year.
 Other days might also be displaced for various reasons.

-Readings that are the same as (or overlap with) the 'Epistles and Gospels' printed in the Book of Common Prayer are marked with '(see BCP)', while those that are the same as (or overlap with) the supplementary readings in ['A Lectionary and Additional Collects for Holy Communion (Book of Common Prayer)'](https://www.churchofengland.org/sites/default/files/2017-11/Lectionary.pdf) (linked from the [Common Worship Lectionary page][Lectionary]) are marked with '(see BCP+)'.
+Readings that are the same as (or overlap with) the 'Epistles and Gospels' printed in the Book of Common Prayer are marked with '(see BCP)', while those that are the same as (or overlap with) the supplementary readings in ['A Lectionary and Additional Collects for Holy Communion (Book of Common Prayer)'](https://www.churchofengland.org/sites/default/files/2017-11/Lectionary.pdf) (linked from the [_Common Worship_ Lectionary page][Lectionary]) are marked with '(see BCP+)'.

 # Advent